viktishchenko/simple-cv/cv.md

 ### Summary

 Hello, I’m a Viktor, aspiring web developer based in Omsk.
 I am a proactive, confident and communicatively strong person always looking ahead in the future.
-Now, as in the last few months, I am actively studying HTML, CSS, JavaScript, React, algorithms, design and development patterns, and in the near future - Node.js, Next.js.
+Now, as in the past few months, I am actively studying HTML, CSS, JavaScript, React, algorithms, design and development patterns, and in the near future - Node.js, Next.js.